elba-security/elba-security/docs/architecture.md

 ### `route.ts`

-A route file (`route.ts`) is responsible for handling request data extraction and crafting responses.
-The business logic for the endpoint should reside in a corresponding `service.ts` file within the same directory.
+The route file (`route.ts`) is responsible for handling the requests data extraction and crafting responses.
+The business logic for the endpoint should reside in the corresponding `service.ts` file within the same directory.

 ### `service.ts`